Source: Ryan Colley

 Controlled burns

-Also known as prescribed or hazard reduction burns, involves the use of fire to reduce fuel loads and help protect and preserve homes, buildings, farms, services.
-They are also used to improve the health of ecosystems and for Indigenous Cultural reasons.
+Also known as prescribed or hazard reduction burns, controlled burns are fires that are started on purpose to reduce fuel loads and help protect homes, farms and infrastructure.
+They are also used to improve the health of ecosystems and for cultural reasons by Aboriginal people.

 Country